Joachim of Fiore: Theory of the three ages

-Joachim's idea of the Age of the Holy Spirit would also later greatly influence the Cult of the Holy Spirit which would in later centuries have a considerable impact in Portugal and its colonies, and would suffer severe persecution by the Portuguese Inquisition.
+Joachim's idea of the Age of the Holy Spirit would also later greatly influence the Cult of the Holy Spirit, which would in later centuries have a considerable impact in Portugal and its colonies, and would suffer severe persecution by the Portuguese Inquisition.

 According to Joachim, only in this third age will it be possible to truly understand the words of God in their deepest meanings, and not merely literally.
 In this period, instead of the parousia (second Advent of Christ), a new epoch of peace and concord would begin; also, a new religious "order" of spiritual men would arise, thus making the present hierarchy of the Church almost unnecessary.

 Joachim distinguished between the "reign of justice" or "of law" in an imperfect society, and the "reign of freedom" in a perfect society.

-Joachim saw that a pope will be the Antichrist and that Rome represents Babylon.
+Joachim saw that a pope would be the Antichrist and that Rome represents Babylon.

 Source of inspiration for Christopher Columbus

 The thought of Joachim of Fiore inspired numerous historical figures, including Christopher Columbus.
 As Columbus's writings testify, he was aware of Joachim's prophecies about the end times and the coming of the Time of the Holy Spirit.
 In the Complete Collection of the Writings of Christopher Columbus, in which he illustrates and documents the discovery of America, it is written: "I say that I owe to the Holy Spirit all my navigation from my youth onwards."

-Not only does Columbus cite Joachim of Fiore in the Book of Prophecies (Libro de las Profecías), but also in the Complete Collection of the Writings of Christopher Columbus, in the letter extracted from the Colombina Library in Seville (138 n.
+Not only does Columbus cite Joachim of Fiore in the Book of Prophecies (Libro de las Profecías), but also in the letter extracted from the Colombina Library in Seville (138 n.
 25).
 Columbus recognized the symbolic meaning of Mount Zion in the Bible, the hill to the east of heavenly Jerusalem, the ideal and spiritual city: "Abbot Joachim said, he who has to rebuild the house of Mount Zion must leave Spain."